Burn Injury Pathophysiology - A Legal Perspective

 Can The Jury See Your Gruesome Pictures and the Rules of Evidence?

-But when courts put them in evidence, it is because the court agrees it is vital for fact finders.
+But when courts put them in evidence, the court agrees it is vital for fact finders.
 That way, they can corroborate the science.
 An excellent trial lawyer who knows how to use records and conditions helps.

 What About Potentially Savable Tissue?